Indonesia

 • Committed

-Over the period analysed, the role and significance of ODF relative to the country’s economy decreased significantly, falling from 1.42% of GDP in 2015 to 0.61% in 2021.
-This pattern can be explained by the merging of two factors: a 47% reduction in development support provided to Indonesia, and its economy continuing to grow.
+Over the period analysed, the role and significance of ODF relative to the country’s economy decreased significantly, falling from 1.42% of GDP in 2015 to 0.68% in 2022.
+This pattern can be explained by two factors: a 34% reduction in development support; and the continued growth of Indonesia’s economy.

-In Indonesia, commitments were generally 19% higher than actual disbursements over the 2015–21 period.
-With an 81% ratio (spent/commitment), Indonesia sits above the regional average of 64%.
-Among the top five development partners in the country, only two — the World Bank and Korea — had a ratio above 90% (94% for the Bank, 98% for Korea).
-The Asian Development Bank (ADB), the top source of multilateral ODF in Indonesia, had a ratio of 78%, while that for Japan was 71%.
+ODF commitments to Indonesia were 17% higher than actual disbursements over the 2015–22 period.
+With 74% of projects committed during the 2015–22 period resulting in disbursements, Indonesia sits above the regional average of 67%.
+Among the top five development partners in the country, only three — China, the World Bank, and South Korea — had a ratio above 90% (91% for China, 98% for the World Bank, 96% for South Korea).
+The Asian Development Bank (ADB), the top source of multilateral ODF in Indonesia, had a ratio of 84%, while the ratio for Japan was 70%.

 Main development partners

-Official development finance to Indonesia by partner Spent, share of total ODF, constant 2021 US$
+Official development finance to Indonesia, by partner Spent, share of total ODF

 • China